Humanism needs you!

 We are also always on the look out for those with experience of working in education and with good subject knowledge about Humanism who can support us with the creation of teaching resources for schools.
 There are also a number of research projects we are looking for support with to assess the needs of teachers and schools and to help us to ensure we are best supporting them.
 And we are always on the look out for administration support.
 If these are areas you feel you can support us with, please email the Head of Education on firstname.lastname@example.org.

 Communications and Social Media volunteer

-We are looking for someone to volunteer within the communications team for up to 3 months for roughly 3 days a week (to be agreed).
+Humanists UK are looking for a volunteer to help the communications team for up to 3 months for roughly 3 days a week (to be agreed).

 As part of a small expert team, you will provide assistance on a wide range of online and print media activities to further public understanding of Humanism and promote our campaigns for a secular state ensuring human rights and equality.
 We are looking for a passionate, committed, articulate, and creative individual to take on this opportunity.

 - Assisting with managing a suite of social Humanists UK media accounts

 - Providing administrative support to the communications team

 - Assessing and editing new blogs from guest contributors